fastlane-old/codes/README.md

     codes 3 -a com.example.myApp

-Will generate 3 promo codes for the the App with the Bundle Identifier `com.example.myApp`.
+Will generate 3 promo codes for the App with the Bundle Identifier `com.example.myApp`.

 If you don't pass any paramaters, `codes` will generate a single promo code and print it on the command line.